wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.          Expires January 18, 2018                [Page 4]
+Kumari, et al.           Expires April 19, 2018                 [Page 4]

-Internet-Draft     draft-wkumari-dnsop-extended-error          July 2017
+Internet-Draft       draft-ietf-dnsop-extended-error        October 2017

    The R (Retry) flag provides a hint (or suggestion) as to what the